Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 Dribble fast/Dribble slow.

-“Make-A-Circle, right (counter-clockwise) then left (clockwise), first just with ball – using inside of foot, then around a disc or cone, then around a parent.
+“Make-A-Circle, right foot (counter-clockwise) then left foot (clockwise), first just with ball – using the inside of foot, then around a disc or cone, then around a parent.

 Dribble around obstacles – discs, cones, and/or standing parents.
 (Challenge – parents move)

-Dribble through “gates” (pairs of cones or saucers; or parents’ legs).
+Dribble through “gates” (pairs of cones or discs; or parents’ legs).
 (Challenge – count the number of “goals” scored during a given period of time.)

 “Circle-and-Go” – “Make-A-Circle” around a cone, dribble to another cone, make-a circle around it; continue…

-Challenge – while slow dribbling, look for and then fast dribble to an open area.
+Challenge – while slow dribbling, look for an open area and then fast dribble to it.

-Inside of right only; inside of left only; outside of right only; outside of left only.
+Inside of right foot only; inside of left foot only; outside of right foot only; outside of left foot only.

 Slow/Fast.